Blog - 26/01/2026

 Mastering Compact Home Elevator Technology

 The key to effective elevator installation in small homes is to know which technologies work best in small spaces.
 Traditional hydraulic systems, while reliable, typically require big machine rooms and deep pits that simply are not feasible in small homes.
-Instead, focus on these space-saving options:
+Instead, focus on these space-saving options below.
+These solutions are ideal for homeowners looking for a small home elevator that fits limited space without sacrificing performance.

 Through-the-Floor Systems are the least intrusive option, requiring only a small cutout in your top floor.
 They work wonderfully in skinny houses where floor space is at a premium.
 Because they require no pit requirements and minimal overhead clearance requirements, they can sometimes be installed in areas where other styles of elevators would be impossible.